SaarNehemia/pirate_bot_game/README.md

 # pirate_game
-pirate game like Skillz: develop a bot to conquer islands and defeat other team
+pirate game like Skillz: develop a bot to capture islands and defeat other team